 What is Topamax?

-Topiramate is used alone or with other medications to treat certain types of seizures in people who have epilepsy.
-Topiramate is also used with other medications to control seizures in people who have Lennox-Gastaut syndrome (a disorder that causes seizures and developmental delays).
-Topiramate is used to treat patients who continue to have seizures even when they take other anti-seizure medications.
-Topiramate is also used to prevent migraine headaches, but not to relieve the pain of migraine headaches when they occur.
-Topiramate is in a class of medications called anticonvulsants.
+Topamax, also known for its generic name Topiramate, is used alone or with other medications to treat certain types of seizures in people who have epilepsy.
+Topamax is also used with other medications to control seizures in people who have Lennox-Gastaut syndrome (a disorder that causes seizures and developmental delays).
+Topamax is used to treat patients who continue to have seizures even when they take other anti-seizure medications.
+Topamax is also used to prevent migraine headaches, but not to relieve the pain of migraine headaches when they occur.
+Topamax is in a class of medications called anticonvulsants.
 It works by decreasing abnormal excitement in the brain.

 The FDA Warning of 2011